dmadisetti/meme2txt/README.md

 ## Dependencies

 In order to run, [img2txt.py](https://github.com/hit9/img2txt) is required.
 In addition, [toilet](http://caca.zoy.org/wiki/toilet) is recommended for quality memes.
+You can also use the docker container script `meme2txt.docker` in place of `meme2txt` to avoid downloading cruft (just be sure to release special characters in your arguments).

 ## Usage